Sell Your Home With Carlton

 - While repairs, cleaning, and staging are often all that’s needed to prepare a home to be listed, sellers commonly ask us if there are any upgrades they should consider making.

 - The first upgrade we recommend is to improve lighting.
 Since this can be as simple as switching to better bulbs, it’s a simple change that can make a noticeable difference.

 - New appliances are another upgrade to consider.
 For a reasonable price, new appliances can give a kitchen a look that’s significantly updated.

-- Although you should consult with your agent prior to making a significant change, there are situations where refinishing floors or upgrading to better windows is a savvy investment to make prior to listing.
+- Although you should consult with your agent before making a significant change, there are situations where refinishing floors or upgrading to better windows is a savvy investment to make before listing.

 Be Aware of Closing Costs

 - After accepting an offer and going through the remaining stages in this process, the last step is closing.
-It’s important to be aware of the closing costs you can expect to pay.
+It’s essential to be aware of the closing costs you can expect to pay.